-In all but a handful of jurisdictions, counties conduct elections, including those involving candidates and ballot measures for cities and other special districts.
-These elections must be conducted under State and Federal guidelines.
+In all but a handful of jurisdictions, counties are responsible for conducting elections, including those involving candidates and ballot measures for cities and other special districts.
+These elections must be conducted under state and federal guidelines.
 The elections function is managed through the office of the county elections clerk, who is either independently elected, or appointed by the Board of Supervisors.

 Prior to 1996, California’s Presidential Primary Election was held on the first Tuesday after the first Monday in June.
 This election date also served as the Direct Primary for a number of other offices (House of Representatives, members of the Legislature, County Supervisors, etc.).
 In 1993, the Legislature began a series of revisions to the calendar for which the Presidential Primary Election would occur at an earlier date.
 Citing a number of unintended consequences for altering the dates for the Presidential Primary, the Legislature enacted Assembly Bill 80 (Fong) in 2011, which returned the statewide primary to the first Tuesday after the first Monday in June.
 This served as the date for both the 2012 and 2016 Primaries.
-Senate Bill 568 (Lara) proposes to move the Direct Primary in Presidential and Gubernatorial election cycles to the first Tuesday after the first Monday in March.
-RCRC opposes efforts such as SB 568 as it creates a very long election cycle for those running for county offices.
+In 2017, the Legislature enacted Senate Bill 568 (Lara), which moves the Direct Primary in Presidential and Gubernatorial election cycles to the first Tuesday after the first Monday in March.
+RCRC opposed SB 568 as it creates a very long election cycle for those running for county offices.
 Furthermore, those incumbent county officers who have experienced defeat in the March Primary would have nearly a year in office where they would serve as a lame duck.

 Vote By Mail